ChrisCurl/MERN-vote/readme.md

 This is a MERN based voting application.

-1. TO Do
+ TO Do
+ finish user stories
-3. remove react cdn before production
+ secure authentication for new poll and editing polls remove react cdn before production
-4. Polish front end
+ Polish front end
-5. Sumbit to real devs for review.
+ Sumbit to real devs for review.
-6. Final submission
+ Final submission